4/27/26:

-We are now OPEN to fiction submissions for our Demented Mother’s Day issue, deadline is April 25, 2026.
-We are also open to fiction submissions to our Something in the Water contest, deadline is June 25, 2026.
+We are now CLOSED to fiction submissions for our Demented Mother’s Day issue.
+We are open to fiction submissions to our Something in the Water contest, deadline is June 25, 2026.
 Until further notice, we will no longer be accepting poetry submissions.
-If you are interested in joining our team as poetry editor, please drop us a line at: contact@talesmoonlitpath.com

 To track and see if we received your story, visit: Where’s My Story?